fabzl/Bannerhammer_Sizmek/README.md

 - Just duplicate and rename the folder containing the banner files inside the banners folder, by default is  called : ClientName_CampaignName_MPU_300x250.
 - make sure that you include a default image for old browsers.
-And upload to doubleclick.
+And upload to Sizmek.

 Naming & resizing Scheme